autr/4BY4/README.md

 ![4BY4](photo.jpg)

 4BY4 is a prototype MIDI / OSC / WebSockets controller.
-It does one key thing differently to other controllers: when changing between "pages" of assignments, values are locked ( ie. do not send ) until the position of the knob returns or passes the previously recorded position.
-This is so that assignments don't "jump" when you go to tweak them.
+When changing between pages of assignments, values are locked ( ie. do not send ) until the position of the knob returns or passes the previously recorded position.

-**Visual Feedback**
+I'm told this is similar to _MIDI pick up mode_ on Novation controllers!

 To indicate the state of the knob ( *locked or unlocked* ), an LCD is used to display the original value alongside the current knob position, and is highlighted in red until the knob position passes it.

 **Pots vs Encoders**

-The design can be thought of as a low-cost alternative to using rotary encoders, such as on controllers like the [MIDI Fighter Twister](https://www.midifighter.com/#Twister).
-Rotary encoders have the benefit of no fixed start or end point, but the downside of having less fidelity than potentiometers (unless very expensive), as well as lacking the tactile feel of an analogue potentiometer.
-A single rotary encoder is used in the prototype for switching between pages, but could also be replaced by push buttons, a touchscreen etc.
+The idea is as a low-cost alternative to using rotary encoders.
+Rotary encoders have the benefit of no fixed start or end point, but the downside of having less resolution than potentiometers (unless very expensive), and not the same feel as an analogue potentiometer.
+The 4BY4 uses a rotary encoder for switching between pages, but potentiometers for the 16 knob bank.

 **Sending Messages**

-When connected via USB, the 4BY4 doesn't immediately send MIDI / OSC / WebSockets, and insteads sends serial messages directly over USB from the device, with 10bit / 1024 points of fidelity.
-The [bridge.js](bridge.js) script will forward those messages onto MIDI, OSC or WebSockets.
-It's possible to load MIDI firmware onto the Arduino - or use a [Teensy](https://www.pjrc.com/teensy/) - and skip this process, but will reduce the amount of fidelity to MIDI 7bit / 128 points.
+When connected via USB, the 4BY4 sends serial messages over USB with 10bit / 1024 points of fidelity, so [bridge.js](bridge.js) must be run to forward those messages into MIDI, OSC or WebSockets.

+It's possible to load MIDI firmware onto the Arduino - or use a [Teensy](https://www.pjrc.com/teensy/) - and skip this process, but will reduce the resolution to MIDI 7bit / 128 points.

 # Parts

-The prototype was built with spare parts I had floating around in boxes, many from Arduino starter kits (ie. Uno + TFT + rotary encoder):
+The prototype is built easily sourced Arduino bits (ie. Uno + TFT + rotary encoder):

 * **16 x 1K Linear Potentiometers** - make sure to get *linear* instead of logarithmic potentiometers
 * **1 x [MUX74HC4067](https://www.sparkfun.com/products/9056)** - chip for multiplexing 16 unique inputs into a reduced number of pins